ellie/notes/content/notes/systemd could not open shared memory segment.md

 ---
-permalink: infra/systemd
+permalink: notes/systemd-could-not-open-shared-memory-segment
 date: 2023-09-01
+tags:
+  - systemd
+  - linux
+  - postgresql
-title: Systemd
+title: Systemd could not open shared memory segment
 ---

-# Systemd

-Just some issues I have had with it

-## /dev/shm clearing
+I spent a while operating [[postgresql | PostgreSQL]] running on an EC2 instance.
+We had a weird problem where sometimes queries would fail, with the error

-This can also be seen by logs such as `could not open shared memory segment "/PostgreSQL.271741757"`.
+>  `could not open shared memory segment "/PostgreSQL.271741757"`.

 For non-system (UID < 1000) users, `logind` will by default clear shared mem files upon logout.
 For things like databases, this is not at all desireable.
+One thing to note is that it's unlikely for this to happen if you never login as the database user.

 Setting `RemoveIPC=no` in `/etc/systemd/logind.conf` should resolve this.
+In theory, you can restart logind while the system is running.
+I did some tests, but I think it's still probably safest to reboot the system.

 Man page